testcontainers/testcontainers-python/docs/features/configuration.md

-# Custom configuration
+# Custom Configuration

-You can override some default properties if your environment requires that.
+You can override some default properties if your environment requires it.

-## Configuration locations
+## Configuration Locations

 The configuration will be loaded from multiple locations.
 Properties are considered in the following order:

 1. Environment variables
-2. `.testcontainers.properties` in user's home folder.
+2. `.testcontainers.properties` in the user's home folder.
 Example locations:
    **Linux:** `/home/myuser/.testcontainers.properties`
    **Windows:** `C:/Users/myuser/.testcontainers.properties`
    **macOS:** `/Users/myuser/.testcontainers.properties`

-Note that when using environment variables, configuration property names should be set in upper case with underscore separators, preceded by `TESTCONTAINERS_` - e.g. `ryuk.disabled` becomes `TESTCONTAINERS_RYUK_DISABLED`.
+Note that when using environment variables, configuration property names should be set in uppercase with underscore separators, preceded by `TESTCONTAINERS_` - e.g. `ryuk.disabled` becomes `TESTCONTAINERS_RYUK_DISABLED`.

-### Supported properties
+### Supported Properties

 Testcontainers-Python provides a configuration class to represent the settings: